Hury999/Control-6DOF-Robotic-Arm/README.md

 The control program for the robotic arm is written in Arduino with several additional libraries enabling multithreading and controlling servo motors.

 ### Control Software
 Control software is written for Windows, Android, and 3D Program Blender.
 Software for Windows is written in C# using Windows Forms.
-For Android, we will use MIT App Inventor as a Rapid Application Development Methodology so that way saving time in developing prototype applications.
+For Android, MIT App Inventor used as a Rapid Application Development Methodology so that way saving time in developing prototype applications.
 The program for Blender is written in Python as Blender script.